forgojs/forgojs.org/docs/homepage.md

 };
 ```

-For using esbuild-loader with TypeScript/TSX, use the following webpack config:
+### esbuild-loader with TypeScript/TSX

+Add these lines to webpack.config.js:

 ```js
 module.exports = {